benjamin-heasly/proceed/README.md

 2023-03-21 11:35:45,815 [INFO] OK.
 ```

-Proceed tries to log what it intends to do next, what happened, and when.
+Proceed logs what it intends to do next, what happened, and when.
 If all goes well you won't need to know all of that -- but if something unexpected happens this might help you track down where and why.

-For each pipeline execution, Proceed writes several files into a local subdirectory.
+In addition to the main log, proceed writes several files into a local subdirectory.
+These are indended to capture exactly what happened and to make the pipeline execution auditable.

 The subdirectory is named like this:

 `root folder` / `name of the pipeline file` / `UTC timestamp` /